-- 7.4.1 All tenure-track and tenured faculty who have taught at Augustana for one full year, and who are nearing completion of a major scholarly or artistic project are eligible for three credits of reassigned time.
+7.4.1 All tenure-track and tenured faculty who have taught at Augustana for one full year, and who are nearing completion of a major scholarly or artistic project are eligible for up to four credits of reassigned time.
 Work in any of the scholarly areas of discovery, teaching, integration and application are eligible.
 Under most circumstances it is expected that faculty will have taught a full teaching load in the year prior to requesting this reassigned time benefit.
-Typically these awards will not be given to faculty members from the same department. - 7.4.1.1 The Dean's Office will support for reassigned time for up to three faculty members annually. - 7.4.1.2 Priority will be given to requests from faculty members who have not yet received reassigned time or any other leaves. - 7.4.2 Applications for a release in the upcoming year are due by December 1.
-Applicants will be notified by December 15. - 7.4.3 An application should include description of the project (up to four pages), the project's status and how the reassigned time will be used, as well as a brief curriculum
+Typically these awards will not be given to faculty members from the same department at the same time.

-- vitae.
-Please include a supporting letter from your department chair as well as confirmation of outside commitment such as a contract from a publisher. - 7.4.4 Responsibilities of the Grantee - 7.4.4.1 Acknowledgement of Augustana financial assistance in products produced from work during reassignment. - 7.4.4.2 A brief (1-2 page) report detailing the results of the research, including where the work was performed and/or published.
+- 7.4.1.1 The Dean of the College's Office will support reassigned time for up to three faculty members annually. - 7.4.1.2 Priority will be given to requests from faculty members who have not yet received reassigned time or any other leaves. - 7.4.2 Applications for a release in the upcoming year are due by November 1.
+Applicants will be notified by November 15. - 7.4.3 An application should include description of the project (up to four pages), the project's status and how the reassigned time will be used, as well as a brief curriculum vitae.
+Please include a supporting letter from your Department Chair as well as confirmation of outside commitment such as a contract from a publisher. - 7.4.4 Responsibilities of the Grantee - 7.4.4.1 Acknowledgement of Augustana financial assistance in products produced from work during reassignment. - 7.4.4.2 A brief (1-2 page) report detailing the results of the professional activity, including where the work was performed and/or published.
 This should be submitted to the Dean of the College by no longer than one year after notification of the grant.